hellohaptik/docs_haptik/docs/bot-builder/basic/platforms-deployment.md

 The fields for adding keys change according to the **Platform** selected.

-`**Deploying to Jio**
+>**Deploying to Jio**
+>

-To connect your bot to Jio - open the platform settings section in the business manager and navigate to Jio.
+>To connect your bot to Jio - open the platform settings section in the business manager and navigate to Jio.
 Follow these steps to connect the bot:
+>

-1) Callback URL is auto-generated
+>1) Callback URL is auto-generated
-2) Enter the access token provided by the Jio team
+>2) Enter the access token provided by the Jio team
-3) Activate the connection by clicking on the switch and save the configuration
+>3) Activate the connection by clicking on the switch and save the configuration
-4) Share the full callback url <domain_name>/jio/<any_identifier> using the same identifier as before with the Jio team.
-The domain name will be provided by Haptik team.`
+>4) Share the full callback url <domain_name>/jio/<any_identifier> using the same identifier as before with the Jio team.
+The domain name will be provided by Haptik team.

 ## Sending Notifications in a Bot with Web SDK Integration